YZU-SE/Automated-Attendance-Using-Face-Recognition/README.md

 Basically here two main functionality is public what is attendance in and attendace out. and then the time of the attendance in and out will be stored in the database.

+## Initialization
+ I recomend using a virtual environment, install python 3.8 on that environment .
+  `pip install -r requirements.txt` then
+  `python manage.py runserver`
 ## UI 💻

 **Attendance In:**